sderev/lmterminal/README.md

 | 4-32k | gpt-4-32k |
 | gpt4-32k | gpt-4-32k |

-For instance, if you want to use the `gpt-4-32k` model, simply include `-m 4-32k` in your command.
+For instance, if you want to use the `gpt-4` model, simply include `-m 4` in your command.

 ### Template Utilization

-Templates, stored in `~/.config/lmt/templates` and written in YAML, can be effortlessly generated using the following command:
+Templates, stored in `~/.config/lmt/templates` and written in YAML, can be generated using the following command:

 ```bash
 lmt templates add